amitorko/brdhar-archive-enhancement/readme.md

 - Analyze current website interactions and performance.
 - Wireframe new archive layout.
-- Set up a Python development environment for web development.
 - Plan and document the architectural changes, including database and API.
 - Establish version control and set up local development servers.